warrdel-erp/stones-be/md/questions.md

 2. there can be multiple type of product in one SIPL.
 3. can generic product swapable with Slab.
 Or another generic product. [can be swaped only with its own product]
 4. what if SO has both types of product in SO then how to get total quantity.
-   5, In PL how would we show different type of product in single table.
+5. In PL how would we show different type of product in single table.

 ---

 1. What if there are too much products.
 2. Should we give CRUD at create PO.
+3. Fulfill in SO list.
+[DOUBT]
+4. What is connection of Credit note with LedgerAccount
+5. how to calculate unit bill price if an SIPL contains both generic and slabType products.